 Do not overfill oil tank.
-Overfilling oil tank may result in oil carryover to the air cleaner, equipment damage and/or equipment malfunction.
+Doing so can result in oil carryover to the air cleaner leading to equipment damage and/ or equipment malfunction.
+(00190a)

-Do not switch oil brands indiscriminately because some oils interact chemically when mixed.
-Use of inferior oils or non-detergent oils can damage the engine.
+Do not switch lubricant brands indiscriminately because some lubricants interact chemically when mixed.
+Use of inferior lubricants can damage the engine.
+(00184a)